n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 ### What do we know now?

-Before we summarise what we know as of now, let me bring you one more quote about Bcrypt from the Wikipedia article:
+Before we summarize what we know as of now, let me bring you one more quote about Bcrypt from the Wikipedia article:

 > There are then a number of rounds in which the standard Blowfish keying  algorithm is applied, using alternatively the salt and the password as  the key, each round starting with the subkey state from the previous  round.
 In theory, this is no stronger than the standard Blowfish key  schedule, but the number of rekeying rounds is configurable; this  **process can therefore be made arbitrarily slow**, which helps deter  brute-force attacks upon the hash or salt.

 So, the Bcrypt algorithm is relatively slow by design, as the protection from the brute-force attacks.

 Let's create a list of the known facts about the Bcrypt algorithm: